rbrastad/starter-coreui/README.md

 All SASS files is found in  src -> resources -> assets -> scss

 ### Transpiling and bundling on change
 React and sass files needs to be transpiled and compiled when developed.
 Transpiling, compiling and bundling is done with webpack.

-To enable onchange transpiling, compiling and bundling.
+To enable onchange transpiling, compiling and bundling in developer mode:

 ```javascript
        ./gradlew dev